How to Prepare for the Threat of Garbage

 What is The Threat of Garbage?

 Garbage is probably one of the biggest threats you will face during a long-term disaster or collapse.
-This is especially true in areas around the world that do not have regular trash collection.
-This can happen here as well.
+This is especially true in areas around the world that don’t have regular trash collection.
+It can happen here as well as we’ve seen in large cities when city workers go on strike or a severe storm makes trash collection impossible.

 So, what kind of threats can you expect during a disaster or collapse?
 Read below to find out.